Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 How do you, as a company/team, make sure you're working on the right things?

 Are you profitable?
 If not, how does this affect what you can do?
-Whatís your planned timeline for becoming profitable?
+What‚Äôs your planned timeline for becoming profitable?

 ## Salary